This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 T-Mobile pricing is more variable.
 A single line starts at $70 including unlimited talk, text, and data.
 It also includes taxes and fees (compared to about ~$5 on Project Fi).
 Prices per line drop as you add more lines: it’s $60/line for 2 phones, $47 each for 3 phones, or $40 per line for 4 lines.

 As a reminder, you have to pay an extra $10 per line per month if you want data speeds to be an apples-to-apples comparison with Project Fi.

 So what does that mean?
 You need to look at your own usage to determine which is cheaper.

-- If you need a single line and don’t use a lot of data, it’s cheaper to use Project Fi.
+- If you need a single line and don’t use a lot of data, it’s cheaper to use Google Fi.

 - If you have a family of 4 and you all consume a lot of data, it’s cheaper to use T Mobile.

 - For two lines, break even is at 4 GB of data per person.